 Progressive Web Apps are still websites, with enhanced features and capabilities.
 They are not attached to a particular technology stack and you can start from scratch with a new site or update your existing website without a complete overhaul.
 In this guide you'll learn to create a good implementation of the PWA pattern.
 Here are some strategies to get you started:

 Focus on a feature #

 Pick one new feature—such as push notifications or file handling—that will significantly impact your users or your business.
-This will allow you to dip your toes into the pool of PWA without making too many changes at once.
+This will allow you to dip your toes into the PWA pool without making too many changes at once.

 Build a simple version #

 Take an existing section of your application or a specific user journey, like video playback or access to a boarding pass, and make it work front-to-back as an offline-first PWA, either stand-alone or in context.
-This allows for a low-stakes experiment enabling you to rethink an experience for your users with PWAs in mind from the beginning.
+This allows for a low-stakes experiment enabling you to rethink an experience for your users with PWAs.

 Start from the ground up #

 If you're going through a redesign of your website or can start from scratch, this strategy makes a lot of sense.
 It enables you to more easily build in PWA design patterns than other strategies, in particular allowing you to take advantage of all the power of service workers from the get-go.